cdibble/the-littlest-jupyterhub/docs/index.rst

 Installation
 ============

-The Littlest JupyterHub (TLJH) can run on any server that is running at least **Ubuntu 18.04**.
+The Littlest JupyterHub (TLJH) can run on any server (x86_64/AMD64 and aarch64/ARM64 architectures are supported) that is running at least
+**Ubuntu 18.04**.
 Earlier versions of Ubuntu are not supported.
 We have a bunch of tutorials to get you started.